Unboxed-Software/solana-course/content/basic-solana-mobile.md

         ✔ Copying template
         ```

-    5. Run and compile the sample project on an emulator
+    5. Run and compile the sample project on your emulator
 2. Install and run the Solana fake wallet
     1. Install the repo